KunyiLockeLin/AnemoneerEngine/README.md

 reference: https://vulkan-tutorial.com/ & https://github.com/SaschaWillems/Vulkan

 I meet a problem.
-I loaded a 3d model and put an texture on the model.
+I load a 3d model and put an texture on the model.
 The model is a plane, just 2 triangle.
 And the texture is 256x256 32bit bmp file.
 But the result always lose the right-bottom corner.
 ![alt text](problem1.jpg)

 I change to draw wireframe.
 It happens the same problem.